SAP/spartacus-docs/_pages/dev/global-configuration-in-spartacus.md

 title: Global Configuration in Spartacus
 ---

-Spartacus uses a configuration mechanism that provides global app configuration at app bootstrap and is not changed while the app is running.

-Each storefront module that is using configuration usually provides typing for its part of the configuration with some defaults.

-Any configuration provided can be overridden in the main app module.
+Spartacus uses a mechanism that provides global configurations for the application during app initialization (that is, when the application is bootstrapped).
+These configurations do not change while the application is running.
+Each storefront module that uses this configuration usually provides typing with some defaults for its part of the configuration.
+Any global configuration that is provided can be overridden in the main app module.

 ***